nohren/react-digital-rain/README.md

 ```

 <h3>For more control of fullscreen</h3>
+Hide the navbar when fullscreen.

 ```

-import { DigitalRain, useFullScreen } from "react-digital-rain";
+import DigitalRain,{ useFullScreen } from "react-digital-rain";

 const App = props => {